timholy/ProfileView.jl/README.md

 - To use the Gtk interface in IJulia, set `PROFILEVIEW_USEGTK = true` in the `Main` module before `using ProfileView`.

+- The toolbar at the top contains two icons to load and save profile data, respectively.
+Clicking the save icon will prompt you for a filename.
+Launching `ProfileView.view(nothing)` opens a blank window; you can populate it with saved data by clicking on the "open" icon.

 ### IJulia (SVG) Interface